 Before heading to the supermarket, teach the kids how to make a shopping list.
 Explain to them that having a list avoids impulse buys or unplanned purchases.

 One of best ways to save money is to take advantage of coupons, deals, and vouchers.
 Ask your kids to help you clip coupons.
 At the store, make them give the coupons to the cashier and to keep an eye out for the products.
 This will make the kids feel like their helping, and it’s an easy and fun way to talk about saving money.

 You can also teach kids that when their savings won’t suffice during an emergency, they can borrow money from a financial institution.
 Now, it’s important to point out that they only do this when really necessary.

-Explain to them that to apply for a loan, even for short term loans or emergency cash loans, comes with tremendous responsibility.
+Explain to them that to apply for a loan, even for unsecured loans or emergency cash loans, comes with tremendous responsibility.
 They have to be of the right age and it’s advisable to borrow only as much as they can afford to repay.

 With Pretty Penny, you can apply for loans online at any time from any New Zealand location.
 PPL’s application procedure is different from procedures normally used by banks and other financial institutions.
 Once approved, money is transferred into your bank account and repayments are withdrawn automatically.

 If you’re a parent, making saving a regular part of your kid’s routine can lay the foundation for a bright financial future.